voltrb/volt/Readme.md

     # => @'Ryan'
 ```

-Models act like a hash that you can access with getters and setters that start with an _  Prefixing with an underscore makes sure we don't accidentally try to call a method that doesn't exist and get back nil.
-There is no need to define which fields a model has, they act similar to a hash, but with a shorter access and assign syntax.
+Models act like a hash that you can access with getters and setters that start with an _   If an underscore method is called that hasn't yet been assigned, you will get back a "nil model".
+Prefixing with an underscore makes sure we don't accidentally try to call a method that doesn't exist and get back nil model instead of raising an exception.
+There is no need to define which fields a model has, they act similar to a hash, but with a different access and assign syntax.

-Models also let you nest data:
+Models also let you nest data without creating the intermediate models:

 ```ruby
     page._settings._color = 'blue'